anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 Model parameters -
  * Bi-LSTM - 4 Layers
- * 2 Dense Layers.
-One hidden dense ayer with ReLu activation and one output dense layer.
+ * 2 Dense Layers in the output layer with ReLu activation

 Following Mean Absolute Error, R-squared and Mean Squared Error were obtained -